cemac/DCMEX2/README.md

 ## Outputs

 * prints to screen variables used and heights calculated
-* prints to csv in current working directory all variables used in calculations including aircraft data
+* prints to csv all variables used in calculations including aircraft data (current working directory or home dir if no permission in cwd)
-* saves a png of new annotated figure (you must rename to prevent overwriting with different pixel point)
+* saves a png of new annotated figure (you must rename to prevent overwriting with different pixel point) (current working directory or home dir if no permission in cwd)